Tag: skin health

 The Reality: You Can’t Product Your Way Out of Stress Acne

-If you’re experiencing severe, persistent cystic acne during stressful periods that doesn’t improve even with better sleep and stress management, it might be worth talking to a dermatologist about:
+If you’re experiencing severe, persistent stress-induced acne that doesn’t improve even with better sleep and stress management, it might be worth talking to a dermatologist about possible hormonal causes or other underlying issues.

 The Takeaway

-But understanding why it happens—cortisol, inflammation, gut disruption, sleep loss—gave me the power to actually address it instead of just treating symptoms.
+Yes, stress causes acne—specifically the deep, inflammatory cystic type that’s hardest to treat.
+Understanding why it happens—cortisol, inflammation, gut disruption, sleep loss—gave me the power to address the condition effectively.